TNYShk/CSVProject/README.md

 #### highly recommended to set up a default path for it.

-the following program, imports and processes a csv type of file, performs data analysis to extract requested information, such as: expected revenue, capacity(reserved offices) of a given date (year- month) a custom object is generated out of each line and a list is constucted. this list is customizable and filtered, thus the various calculations are performed on the relevant data only.
+the following program, imports and processes a csv type of file, performs data analysis to extract requested information, such as: expected revenue, capacity(reserved offices) of a given date (year - month).
+A custom object is generated from each line and a list of objects is constructed. this list is sorted and filtered, thus the various calculations are performed on the relevant data only.

 ### Attention
-before running main, please add the csv/txt file to the current workind directory, the app will look for the file there as default when running main, the console will ask for a full path to the csv/txt file.
+before running main, please add the csv/txt file to the current working directory, the app will look for the file there as default when running main, the console will ask for a full path to the csv/txt file.
 If the file is not found,the default path will be used. as another fail-safe mechanism, it's highly recommended to setup manually the full path to the csv file

 MVC dp
 #### View , Users layer
-* DataPresnter - a CLI app to present desired data
+* DataPresenter - a CLI app to present desired data

 #### Business layer:
-* CSVHandler class- to process the CSV into objects
+* CSVHandler class - to process the CSV into objects
 * Row class - the objects generated from the CSV data

 #### Logical, Controller layer:
-* DataHandler class- contains the logic and calculations
+* DataHandler class -  houses the logic and calculations

 ## Instructions:
-in an IDE of your choosing, clone this repo and run main method in DataPresnter.java (under src-/main:  DataPresnter.java )
+in an IDE of your choosing, clone this repo and run main method in DataPresenter.java (under src-/main:  DataPresenter.java )

 ### important notice